celsobessa/veritate-fact-check-crawler/README.md

 # Veritate - Fact Check Crawler

-Procurando a versão em português?
+> Procurando a versão em português?
 [Clique aqui](LEIAME.md).

 A under the hood plugin for managing the Veritate Fact Check Crawler and API, part of the Veritate Initiative.

-This is an experimental project, a proof of concept for a Fact Check crawler, aggregator and API focused on Brazilian news andp politics.
+This is *an experimental project, a proof of concept for a Fact Check crawler*, aggregator and API focused on Brazilian news and politics.
 The project goals are:

 - Investigate, study and experiment with technologia, algorhythms, UX and design patters for improve algorhythm assisted journalism.
 - Improve access to high quality journalism